How Europe Underdeveloped Africa: Imperialism

 The book situates African colonialism within a larger framework of imperialist expansion.
 Rodney emphasizes how capitalism in Europe required raw materials, cheap labor, and markets—all provided by Africa.

 Self-reliance and revolution

 Rodney concludes that African liberation depends on socialist development, popular mobilization, and Pan-African solidarity.

 Impact and reception

 How Europe Underdeveloped Africa became a cornerstone text for postcolonial African studies, revolutionary movements, and anti-imperialist scholarship.
 It has been taught in universities across the Global South and remains central to debates on development, reparations, and global inequality.

 The book has influenced generations of African and Caribbean intellectuals, including Ngũgĩ wa Thiong'o and Samir Amin.
 It remains widely cited in academic and activist circles.

 While praised for its rigor and revolutionary spirit, the book has also been criticized by some Western scholars for its ideological stance and reliance on Marxist analysis.
 Nonetheless, its historical narrative and data have held up under decades of scrutiny.

+Some historians have challenged some of Rodney statements like the claim that African slaves were traded with "rubbish" and criticized his portrayal of Africans as powerless or easily-duped victims of the whites.